$OIDC^2$: Open Identity Certification with OpenID Connect: Introduction to OAuth 2.0 and oidc

-In an SSO environment, the trust relationship changes slightly.
-While the user has to trust the AS not to impersonate his service account, he also has to trust the OP not to impersonate any of his service accounts.
-This makes the OP very powerful because it could impersonate any of the user's service accounts.
-Therefore, EUs should only choose trusted OPs.
+In an \ac{sso} environment, the trust relationship changes slightly.
+While the user has to trust the \ac{as} not to impersonate his service account, he also has to trust the \ac{op} not to impersonate any of his service accounts.
+This makes the \ac{op} very powerful because it could impersonate any of the user's service accounts.
+Therefore, \acp{eu} should only choose trusted \acp{op}.